-Iranian president announces another break from nuclear deal
+Iran to fuel centrifuges in new step away from nuclear deal

-TEHRAN, Iran (AP) — Iran’s president announced on Tuesday that Tehran will begin injecting uranium gas into 1,044 centrifuges, the latest step away from its nuclear deal with world powers since President Donald Trump withdrew from the accord over a year ago.
+TEHRAN, Iran (AP) — Iran will start injecting uranium gas into over a thousand centrifuges at a fortified nuclear facility built inside a mountain, the country’s president announced Tuesday in Tehran’s latest step away from its atomic accord with world powers since President Donald Trump withdrew from the deal over a year ago.

+President Hassan Rouhani’s announcement means that Iran’s Fordo nuclear facility, publicly revealed only 10 years ago, again will become an active atomic site rather than a research facility as envisioned by the landmark 2015 accord.
+The State Department announced days ago that it would renew a waiver allowing Russia’s state-run Rosatom nuclear company to continue its conversion work at the site.

-The development is significant as the centrifuges previously spun empty, without gas injection, under the landmark 2015 nuclear accord.
-It also increases pressure on European nations that remain in the accord, which at this point has all but collapsed.
+The announcement represents a significant development as Fordo’s 1,044 centrifuges previously spun empty for testing purposes under the deal.
+It also increases pressure on European nations that remain in the accord to offer Iran a way to sell its crude oil abroad.
+Rouhani threatened to further pull Iran out of the deal in early January 2020, which could mean curtailing international surveillance of its program or pushing enrichment close to weapons-grade levels.

-In his announcement, President Hassan Rouhani did not say whether the centrifuges, which are at its nuclear facility in Fordo, would be used to produce enriched uranium.
-The centrifuges would be injected with the uranium gas as of Wednesday, Rouhani said.

-His remarks, carried live on Iranian state television, came a day after Tehran’s nuclear program chief said the country had doubled the number of advanced IR-6 centrifuges in operation.
+“We are aware of their sensitiveness toward the Fordo facility and those centrifuges,” Rouhani said in a live televised address.
+“At the same time, we cannot tolerate unilateral fulfillment of our commitments and no commitment from their side”

-There was no immediate reaction from the International Atomic Energy Agency, the United Nations’ nuclear watchdog now monitoring Iran’s compliance with the deal.
-The European Union on Monday called on Iran to return to the deal, while the White House sanctioned members of Supreme Leader Ayatollah Ali Khamenei’s inner circle as part of its maximalist campaign against Tehran.
+The International Atomic Energy Agency — the United Nations’ nuclear watchdog monitoring Iran’s compliance with the deal — declined to comment on Rouhani’s announcement.
+European Union spokeswoman Maja Kocijancic described the bloc as “concerned” by Iran’s decision.
+The White House on Monday sanctioned members of Supreme Leader Ayatollah Ali Khamenei’s inner circle as part of its maximum pressure campaign against Tehran.

+Experts described Iran’s announcement as a major tear to the unraveling deal.

+“They’re getting closer and closer to muscle.
+They aren’t cutting fat right now,” said Richard Nephew, a scholar at Columbia University who worked on the deal while at the State Department.

+The centrifuges at Fordo are first-generation IR-1s.
+The nuclear deal allowed those at Fordo to spin without uranium gas, while allowing up to 5,060 IR-1s at its Natanz facility to enrich uranium.

+Rouhani said Tuesday that the centrifuges at Fordo would be injected with gas on Wednesday.
+He did not say whether the centrifuges would produce enriched uranium.

-Rouhani stressed the steps taken so far, including going beyond the deal’s enrichment and stockpile limitations, could be reversed if Europe offers a way for it to avoid U.S. sanctions choking off its crude oil sales abroad.
+However, Rouhani stressed the steps taken so far, including going beyond the deal’s enrichment and stockpile limitations, could be reversed if Europe offers a way for it to avoid U.S. sanctions choking off its crude oil sales abroad.
+However, a trade mechanism has yet to take hold and French-proposed $15 billion line of credit has not emerged.

 “We should be able to sell our oil,” Rouhani said.
 “We should be able to bring our money” into the country.